Halloween decorations get gory, and some prefer to dial it down

 For those after a more dialed-down but still spooky and dramatic look, there are plenty of decorations and themes.

-(Note: As for fake cobwebs and dangling lights, wildlife experts urge people not to put them up.
-Animals can get tangled and trapped in them, leading to injury or death.)
+As for fake cobwebs and dangling lights, wildlife experts urge people not to put them up.
+Animals can get tangled and trapped in them, leading to injury or death.

-Jessica Dodell-Feder, HGTV Magazine’s executive editor, bleeds the color from her decorations.
+Jessica Dodell-Feder, HGTV Magazine’s executive editor, bleeds the colour from her decorations.

 “I love keeping everything black and white, then using natural elements that have a little bit of a creepy factor like bats, snakes, bugs or Venus fly traps," she says.
 "Think black-painted branches sticking out of an urn; framed faux moth specimens; black-painted faux snakes ‘crawling’ across the center of a table like a runner.”